-Sarah Ferguson, the Duchess of York, attributed her recent 30-pound weight to a "blended" diet and intense running and mountain-hiking workouts, the Express.
+Sarah Ferguson, the Duchess of York, attributed her recent 30-pound weight to a "blended" diet and intense running and mountain-hiking workouts, reported the Express.

 “I went up to the mountains, and I ran every day," said Ferguson whose diet combined several different eating plans.
 "That’s how I got fit."